MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 ## Convert on re-import

 The **rxImport** function takes multiple parameters that can be used to modify data during import.
-In this exercise, repeat the import and change the data set at the same time.
+In this exercise, repeat the import and change the dataset at the same time.
 By adding parameters to **rxImport**, you can:

 + Convert the string column, *DayOfWeek*, to a factor variable using the *stringsAsFactors* argument.
 + Convert missing values to a specific value, such as the letter M rather than the default NA.